 For example, when Stacye and her husband retired and downsized from a five-bedroom home in Columbia, Maryland, to a two-bedroom home in Phoenix, Arizona, they under-estimated the space they needed.
 After filling a 16-foot and 8-foot container, they still needed more space, so they ordered a third container.
 If they had it to do over again, they would have started with two 16-foot containers.
 “Whatever you think you need, add some space to that,” she advised.

-A: If you're concerned that you may be approaching the maximum weight (8’ Container = 5,200 lbs, 12’ Container = 4,700 lbs, 16’ Container = 4,200 lbs), pick out your heaviest items and look for comparable items online.
+A: If you're concerned that you may be approaching the maximum weight (8-foot container = 5,200 pounds, 12-foot container = 4,700 pounds, 16-foot container = 4,200 pounds), pick out your heaviest items and look for comparable items online.
 Most retail websites will list the weight of their items.
-The total weight of your heaviest items shouldn't exceed 75% of the total allowed weight.
+The total weight of your heaviest items shouldn't exceed 75 percent of the total allowed weight.
 Heavy items to consider are appliances, sofas, large entertainment centers, bookcases, bedroom chests, safes, exercise equipment, pianos, and pool tables.
 Don’t feel like you have to calculate your content's weight, though!
 The weight limits should be used as a guideline when packing the container.

-Another strategy if you’re ordering multiple containers is to have them delivered one at a time (called “staggered deliveries”) so you can load the first and see how much more space you still need.
-That way, you can adjust the next container order if needed.
+Another strategy for renting PODS containers is to have them delivered one at a time (called “staggered deliveries”), so you can load the first and see how much more space you still need.
+That way, you can adjust the next container order, if needed.

 But choosing a container size really depends on the size of your household, how much stuff you have, and how much downsizing you’re willing to do.
 Which leads us to our next tip…